PL16: Straightforward Conversion of Peptides into Bioactive Lactam-Based Foldamers

 PL19: Cysteine Arylation to Engineer, Deliver, and Discover Proteins

 Prof. Bradley Lether PENTELUTE

-MASSACHUSETTS INSTITUTE OF TECHNOLOGY, Cambridge, United States Read more
+MASSACHUSETTS INSTITUTE OF TECHNOLOGY, Cambridge, MA, United States Read more

 Prof. Bradley Lether PENTELUTE